 WHO: Antibiotics Losing Effectiveness

-Director General of the World Health Organization Dr. Margaret Chan has announced that due to bacteria becoming increasingly resistant, nearly all antibiotics, even those used for treating tuberculosis and malaria, are quickly becoming useless.
+In 2016, Director General of the World Health Organization Dr. Margaret Chan announced that due to bacteria becoming increasingly resistant, nearly all antibiotics, even those used for treating tuberculosis and malaria, are quickly becoming useless.

 Dr. Chan was a keynote speaker at a Copenhagen medical conference on Wednesday.
 She sounded the alarm, saying, “we are losing our first-line antimicrobials.
 Replacement treatments are more costly, more toxic, need much longer durations of treatment, and may require treatment in intensive care units.”